 7. Signing any insurance company forms or medical authorizations.
 This can give the insurance company the right to look at your medical history.
 They would not be doing this for your benefit, so steer clear of signing anything that gives a party that does not represent you the right to do something which could have devastating consequences for you.

 8. Offering to the insurance company an amount for which you would be willing to settle.
 Armed with this information, the insurance company is in a better position to negotiate and you will be the loser.
 Some people like to get things over with and have a “take the money and run” attitude.
 This is not a good time to exhibit that attitude.
-You need to allow your lawyer time to gather facts to proceed with your case.
+You need to allow your dog bite lawyer time to gather facts to proceed with your case.
 You may also need to wait and see if your injury is totally healed or if you will have future medical expenses.

 9. Telling the insurance company you are eager to settle.
 If you need money, it is hard to wait even a few months.
 But remember that quick settlements usually mean lower payouts.
-If you let it be known that you are in debt and cannot wait to settle the case, you are telling the opposing side that you are in a weaker position, that you would not consider taking this matter to trial.
+If you let it be known that you are in debt and cannot wait to settle the case, you are telling the opposing side that you are in a weaker position and that you would not consider taking this matter to trial.
 This is especially critical if you have permanent injuries, disfigurement, or scarring.
 You stand to gain by not being over-eager.

 10. Failing to hire an Ohio attorney, especially if your dog bite injuries appear to be serious.
 If you get a serious dog bite or injury from a dog that can lead to permanent harm or disfigurement, a lot will be going on.
 You will have to get medical help and may even wind up in the hospital.
 Insurance companies may be calling you to try to get information about what happened and to offer you a settlement.
-You may feel very confused about what to do and believe that you cannot afford a lawyer.
+You may feel very confused about what to do and believe that you cannot afford a dog bite lawyer.

-Some lawyers will take your case on contingency.
+our dog bite lawyers will take your case on contingency.
 This means the attorney does not earn a fee unless the client’s case is resolved and the client recovers damages.